Miragon/hrworks-showcase/README.md

         - **Start Event**: This event initiates the subprocess for each user.
         - **Load Time Entries Service Task**: This external service task loads time entry data for the user.
 When an error occurs, the boundary event is triggered.
         - **Sync Time Service Task**: Another external service task syncs the time entries for the user.
-        - **Notify User Task**: This task notifies the user about the process status.
+        - **Notify User Task**: This task notifies the user when a user's time could not be loaded successfully.
 There is one error triggered by purpose in the code to demonstrate the notification user task.

 4. **End Events**:
     - The subprocess can end with two types of end events: